wix/react-native-navigation/v1tov2diff.md

 There are ways to solve some of these problems in v1 but they are not straightforward.
 We want to change that.

 #### New API
 To solve this problem in v2, every screen receives as a prop it’s containerId.
-Whenever you want to perform an action from that screen you use pass the containerId to the method:
+Whenever you want to perform an action from that screen you need to pass the containerId to the function:
 ```js
 Navigator.pop(this.props.containerId)
 ```